 What is Surgical Orthodontics?

 Just as orthodontics correct teeth position, surgical orthodontics (also known as orthognathic surgery) corrects jaw irregularities to improve the patient’s ability to chew, speak, and breathe.
 These procedures can help improve a person’s facial appearance as the bone structure is properly aligned.
 Surgical orthodontics straighten your jaw, and in doing so, also moves the teeth — therefore, braces become necessary in conjunction with jaw correction.
 This helps make sure teeth are in the correct position following surgery.

 Who needs surgical orthodontics?

-Only a small percentage of patients will require surgical orthodontics.
-Before jaw surgery can be performed, all growth must be completed.
+Only a small percentage of patients will require surgical orthodontic treatment.
+Before orthodontic surgery can be performed, all growth must be completed.
 Typically jaw growth is completed by age 16 for girls and age 18 for boys.
 Pre-surgical tooth movements can begin one to two years prior to these ages.
 Your orthodontist will consider surgical orthodontic treatment for non-growing adult patients with improper bites, and those with facial aesthetic concerns.

 “I feel like we are family now!
 My oldest is 22 and has a beautiful smile (thanks to you…), my next to the oldest is about to get his off and now my third child is about to get his expander.
 Whew….that’s a lot of years of metal in the mouth!
 Thank you for being such a patient team with my group!
 Hoping the youngest misses out! ? “